dst3p/nasa/README.md

 # NASA Mars Rover API Integration

 An API that integrates with the NASA API to pull images taken by a rover on Mars and save them to a default or specified location.

+Details of the NASA API can be found at https://api.nasa.gov/api.html#MarsPhotos

 ## Getting Started